Are you looking for the best beaches in Playa del Carmen? In Playa del Carmen, you will find some of the best beaches in Mexico.

 Xcacel

 To protect the natural environment, visiting Xcacel means you can only use reef-safe sunscreen.
-It costs MXN 20 (just $1 USD) per person to enter the beach, with money going to the protection and conservation of the sea turtles.
+You will have to pay a small entrance fee, with money going to the protection and conservation of the sea turtles.

 Puerto Morelos Beaches

-You’ll notice from the title of this one, but Puerto Morelos actually involves more than one beach.
-It’s actually a small coastal town that’s home to a handful of public beaches, all of which are quiet and well maintained.
+You’ll notice from the title of this one that Puerto Morelos actually encompasses more than one beach.
+It’s actually a small coastal town that’s home to a handful of public beaches, all of which are quiet and well-maintained.

 Further Readings